Simon Hughes: Personal life

-Outside politics, Hughes is a noted supporter of Millwall Football Club, which whilst considered to be in South Bermondsey is actually based just outside his constituency in Lewisham Deptford.
+Outside politics, Hughes is a supporter of Millwall Football Club.

 Hughes has never married, although in an interview with The Daily Telegraph in 2006, he said he had been turned down by "several women".
 He denied persistent rumours about his sexuality, when asked if he was gay, saying "The answer is no, as it happens, but if it were the case, which it isn't, I hope that it would not be an issue."
 Two days later, in an interview with The Independent he again denied being gay, and later in an interview with The Guardian he repeated the denial.

 However, on 26 January 2006, after The Sun newspaper told him that they had proof that he had used a gay chat service known as 'Man Talk', Hughes admitted that in the past he had had relationships with both women and men.

 Referring to his change from previous denials about his sexuality and recent Liberal Democrat difficulties he said, "I hope that any colleague in any party at any time who might not have been entirely honest for good reason or who may have made a mistake is accepted back at the right time", and also "I gave a reply that wasn't untrue but was clearly misleading.
 I apologise."
 He confirmed to PinkNews that he is bisexual.

-In an interview broadcast on the same day on BBC Radio 5 Live, he was asked if he considered quitting the race for leadership of his party, he replied: "Of course.
+In an interview broadcast on the same day on BBC Radio 5 Live, when asked if he considered quitting the race for leadership of his party, he replied: "Of course.
 I considered also whether I should stand in the first place.
 It is a balance I have always had to take."

 He once appeared on Top of the Pops.

 Honours

-On 13 May 2010 Hughes was sworn in as a member of Her Majesty's Most Honourable Privy Council.
+On 13 May 2010 Hughes was sworn in as a member of the Privy Council.
 This gave him the Honorific Prefix "The Right Honourable" for Life.
 In the 2015 Queen's Birthday Honours List, Hughes was knighted "for public and political service".
 This allowed him to be known as "Sir Simon Hughes".